turingschool/career-development-curriculum-site/module_four/index.md

 * PD [self-evaluation survey](https://airtable.com/shrsS9pDedt4Jvnkd). **Must be submitted by the EOD Friday of Week 5.**
 * Request a portfolio review when your portfolio is complete and meets the publication requirements. **Please request a portfolio review by Friday of Week 4.** For Terminal portfolios, here are resources to[set-up terminal ](https://careerdev.turing.edu/resources/terminal_directions) and [develop your portfolio](https://careerdev.turing.edu/module_three/mod3_week1).

-### Professional Development Graduation Requirements
-  * Attend all required professional development sessions.
-  * Ensure that all deliverables are completed with a final passing score.

  **Early Graduation Program Requirements**
   * A graduation certificate may still be issued to you if you have signed a job offer.
 Once you have reviewed the general outline of expectations below, reach out to your instructors and Career Specialists to follow up on next step.